Ameya79/Squeezy-Image-Compressor/README.md

-# 🍋‍🟩 Squeezy - Image Compressor & Resizer
+# 🍋‍🟩 Squeezy - Image Compressor, Resizer & PDF Merger

-**Squeezy** is a simple, beginner-friendly web app that compresses and resizes images directly in your browser.
+**Squeezy** is a lightning-fast, beginner-friendly web app built with **Python (Flask)** that compresses, resizes, and even converts multiple images into a single PDF — all in the browser, with no file stored beyond 5 seconds.

-Built using **Python (Flask)** and styled with **Bootstrap**, it's ideal for anyone who wants a quick and efficient way to reduce image file sizes without losing too much quality.

 🌐 **Live Demo**: [squeezy-image-compressor.onrender.com](https://squeezy-image-compressor.onrender.com)